qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Press the `QK_BOOT` keycode
+    * Press the `QK_BOOT` keycode;
-    * Keep the `BOOT` button held while quickly tapping the `RESET` button on the PCB
+    * Keep the `BOOT` button held while quickly tapping the `RESET` button on the PCB.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash a .hex file
+3. Flash a .hex file.
-4. Press the `RESET` button on the PCB or short RST to GND
+4. Press the `RESET` button on the PCB or short RST to GND.

 ## BootloadHID